 If you try to crowd a workout on a busy day, you will probably wonder what is the optimal time you should allocate?
-The truth is that this largely depends on you, on the goals you have set for yourself, and how much you want to get out of the comfort zone.
+The truth is that this largely depends on you, on the goals you have set for yourself, and how much you want to get out of your comfort zone.

 Today’s workout is comprised of 8 exercises, repeated twice.
 Each exercise will be performed for 20 seconds, followed by 10 seconds of rest.

-Take 1-minute rest between series.
+Take a 1-minute rest between series.

-Today’s exercises are:
+Today’s Tabata exercises for burning fat fast are:

 1) High Knees